-(including "Ear-Flap" and "Ear-Flap-Slide")-are clearly understood by other elephants (just as they can be understood after a long-term study by human observers); they mean very specific things, and they indicate that elephants: 1) have a particular plan which they can communicate with others, 2) can adjust their plan according to their immediate assessment of risk or opportunity, and 3) can communicate and execute the plan in a coordinated manner.
-117
+(including "Ear-Flap" and "Ear-Flap-Slide")-are clearly understood by other elephants (just as they can be understood after a long-term study by human observers); they mean very specific things, and they indicate that elephants: 1) have a particular plan which they can communicate with others, 2) can adjust their plan according to their immediate assessment of risk or opportunity, and 3) can communicate and execute the plan in a coordinated manner.117

-- 58. Elephants can vocally imitate sounds they hear, from the engines of passing trucks to the commands of human zookeepers.
-It is Imitating another's behavior is demonstrative of a sense of self because it is necessary to understand how one's own behavior relates to the behavior of others.
-It is African elephants recognize the importance of visual attentiveness on the part of an intended recipient, elephant or human, and of gestural communication, which further demonstrates that elephants' gestural communications are intentional and purposeful.
-It is ability to understand the visual attentiveness and perspective of others is crucial for empathy, mental-state understanding, and "theory of mind" (the ability to mentally represent and think about the knowledge, beliefs, and emotional states of others while recognizing that these can be distinct from your own knowledge, beliefs, and emotions).
-It is - 59.
-As do humans, Asian elephants exhibit "mirror self-recognition" (hereafter MSR) using Gallup's classic "mark test."
-MSR is the ability to recognize a reflection in the mirror as oneself, while the mark test involves surreptitiously placing a colored mark on an individual's
+6 58.
+Elephants can vocally imitate sounds they hear, from the engines of passing 7 trucks to the commands of human zookeepers.118 Imitating another's behavior is demonstrative 8 of a sense of self because it is necessary to understand how one's own behavior relates to the 9 behavior of others.119 African elephants recognize the importance of visual attentiveness on the 10 part of an intended recipient, elephant or human, and of gestural communication, which further 11 demonstrates that elephants' gestural communications are intentional and purposeful.120 This 12 ability to understand the visual attentiveness and perspective of others is crucial for empathy, 13 mental-state understanding, and "theory of mind" (the ability to mentally represent and think 14 about the knowledge, beliefs, and emotional states of others while recognizing that these can be 15 distinct from your own knowledge, beliefs, and emotions).121

+16 59.
+As do humans, Asian elephants exhibit "mirror self-recognition" (hereafter MSR) 17 using Gallup's classic "mark test."122 MSR is the ability to recognize a reflection in the mirror 18 as oneself, while the mark test involves surreptitiously placing a colored mark on an individual's

-$^{^{118}}$ Bates & Byrne Decl. \P 51; McComb Decl. \P 45; Poole Decl. \P 47; Moss Decl. \P 39.
+21 $||{118}$ Bates & Byrne Decl. ¶ 51; McComb Decl. ¶ 45; Poole Decl. ¶ 47; Moss Decl. ¶ 39.

-$^{^{119}}$ Bates & Byrne Decl. \P 51; McComb Decl. \P 45; Poole Decl. \P 47; Moss Decl. \P 39.
+23 Bates & Byrne Decl. ¶ 51; McComb Decl. ¶ 45; Poole Decl. ¶ 47; Moss Decl. ¶ 39.

-120 Bates & Byrne Decl. ¶ 53; McComb Decl. ¶ 47; Poole Decl. ¶ 48; Moss Decl. ¶ 41.
+24 $||^{120}$ Bates & Byrne Decl. ¶ 53; McComb Decl. ¶ 47; Poole Decl. ¶ 48; Moss Decl. ¶ 41.